 The standard TB9100 combination of modules is suitable for use as a lineconnected base station and as a repeater.
-This is the typical base station configuration described in "Theory of Operation" on page 14.
+This is the typical base station configuration described in "Theory of Operation" on page 18.
+Depending on its PMU, it can operate on AC power, DC power, or a combination of both.